ateska/ramona/docs/manual/config.rst

   *Type*: boolean
     - "1", "yes", "true", or "on" for enabling core dump program
-    - "0", no", "false", and "off" for keeping it disabled
+    - "0", "no", "false", and "off" for keeping it disabled

   *Default*: ``no``